rsquires1988/rsquires1988.github.io/content/pelican-pages.md

 **Bonus!**  Looking for an easy way to get images (or other files) onto your devcontainer?
 No problem!
 Docker to the rescue:

 - First, find your devcontainer's given name on the container's host with `docker ps`.
+Then, fill in the blanks:

         :::bash
         docker cp /path/and/filename.jpg <container_name>:/workspaces/<ghUsername>.github.io/content/images/